Man arrested after allegedly attacking multiple people at Okanagan Sikh Temple - BC Local News

-A man who may of been a priest was taken to the hospital with non-life threatening injuries after being allegedly attacked inside the Okanagan Sikh Temple early Monday morning in Kelowna.
+A man, who may be a priest, was taken to hospital with non-life threatening injuries after being allegedly attacked inside the Okanagan Sikh Temple early Monday morning in Kelowna.

 RCMP say a 29-year-old man was acting aggressively towards others at the temple on 1100-block of Rutland Rd.
 North and a witness told police that the suspect’s aggressive behaviour escalated and shifted to him, after he confronted the suspect who allegedly grabbed a hold of a woman’s arm.